Illustrated Travel Journal with Essays about Roman and Mediaeval History

 His successor Siegfried got deeply embroiled in the investiture controversy, the contest between the Emperor (notably Heinrich IV

-) and pope (Gregor, engl.
-Gregory VII) about the appointment of church officials and the overall role of the Church in relation to the secular power.
+) and pope Gregory VII about the appointment of church officials and the overall role of the Church in relation to the secular power.
 A quarrel that found its way to England as well where Heinrich's namesake Henry I had his share of troubles with the Gregorian papacy.

-say oops, obviously, because some time later we find him back in grace and member of the alliance against Heinrich IV.
-It didn't do Siegfried much good, because he was taken prisoner by Heinrich in 1178 and spent the next four years in captivity.
+say 'oops, soory', because some time later we find him back in grace and member of the alliance against Heinrich IV.
+It didn't do Siegfried much good though, because he was taken prisoner by Heinrich in 1178 and spent the next four years in captivity.

 In 1089, a lady's chapterhouse or nunnery was established.
 We can't be sure which one, though there are some arguments in favour of a chapterhouse.
-The difference between those and a nunnery was that the women, which were usually daughters and widows of noble birth, could keep servants, and that they didn't take permanent vows so they could leave and marry if familiy politics required it.
+The difference between those and a nunnery was that the women, which were usually daughters and widows of noble birth, didn't take permanent vows so they could leave and marry if familiy politics required it.
 But as long as they lived in the monastery, they vowed chastity and obedience, and kept vigils the same way nuns did.

 Considering the fact that Bursfelde Abbey is only a few miles away, and the strong connections of Heinrich of Northeim